Best Stratocasters 2025: Top Strat picks from Fender and Squier

 It's not traditional

 One of the main changes in the Player Plus series is to the electronics.
-This setup may look like that of a traditional Strat, but the three pickups incorporated in a Player Plus Strat are noiseless, single coil sized humbuckers.
-They still produce a pretty traditional Strat-esque tone, but with some extra refinements.
+This setup may look like that of a traditional Strat, but the three pickups incorporated in a Player Plus Stratocaster are noiseless, single coil sized humbuckers.
+They still produce a pretty traditional Strat-like tone, but with some extra refinements.
 This edit to the traditional design makes the Player Plus series great for the modern guitarist.
 A wide range humbucker is also available in the bridge position - offering expansive, vast tones with some extra power.

 The other main difference with the Player Plus series is the updated 12" fingerboard radius.
 Unlike the standard Player series – with its fairly generic 9.5" radius – the Player Plus is a guitar designed to make string bending and general playing so much easier.
 The neck profile is still the modern 'C', however - so don't worry too much about this guitar feeling alien.
 To top it off, there's a host of new finishes too.